FrancisCrickInstitute/Image-Analysis-Group/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

-# How to install Cellpose on OnDemand
+# How to install Cellpose for FIJI on OnDemand

 [Cellpose](https://github.com/MouseLand/cellpose) is a general model for cell and nuclear segmentation.
 The following is a simple, step-by-step guide to installing Cellpose on [OnDemand](https://openondemand.org/).

 > More detailed information on installing Cellpose can be found [here](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) if needed.

 > ⚠️ **BEWARE** – the FIJI wrapper only works for cellpose version 3.0 (and below).
-If you have a newer version, you will have to create a new cellpose environment for FIJI to access an older version of it (see instructions below).
+If you have a newer version, you will have to create a new separate cellpose environment for FIJI to access an older version of it (see instructions below).

 ## Step 1: Open xterm